PomonaCS/Readmes/6) Autocomplete/README.md

 * Release Date: October 29, 2019
 * Due Date: November 5, 2019

+## Key Terms and Concepts

 ## Description

-This week, we will be exploring a phenomenon found on many web search pages.
-Bring up your favorite web browser and start typing a phrase in the search bar.
-As you type, suggested completions will appear.
-When you find a completion you like for the prefix you have typed, you can just select it and a page will be brought up with the results corresponding to the phrase you selected.
-This phenomenon appears on other search sites as well.
-If you go to netflix.com, click on the search icon, and then start typing, it will suggest a variety of completions that correspond to movies in its database.
-Eclipse will helpfully suggest completions as you are typing in Java code.
-Even you cell phone will suggest completions when you are typing in a text message.

-If you try this several times, you will find that this kind of search has some interesting properties.
-First, only a limited number of completions are displayed.
-That should make sense to you.
-Suppose you have typed only a few letters.
-If there were no limitations on completions displayed the system would end up displaying hundreds of thousands of possible completions.
-Given that only a limited number of completions are displayed, how do you decide which ones to display?
-This is a difficult question for all searches.
-For an early (and influential) answer, see the paper ["The Anatomy of a Large-Scale Hypertextual Web Search Engine"]( http://ilpubs.stanford.edu:8090/361/) by Brin and Page, founders of Google.

-Typically, the application depends on some historical data on how often certain completions are chosen, and each completion is associated with a number representing its frequency or likelihood of being chosen.
-(We did something like this earlier in the semester in Assignment 2, when you gathered information on the occurrence of triplets of words occurring in a text and then generated new text.)
+This week, we will be implementing a program which autocompletes phrases.
+After you type a phrase, common words and phrases beginning with what you typed will appear, allowing you to save time by selecting a suggested term.

+This autocomplete will only display a limited number of completions.
+Otherwise, the user would see an unmanageable number of possibilities and the autocomplete would be more confusing than useful.
+To see more on how to decide which results to display, see **Appendix A - Which Results to Display**.
+However, this is not directly relevant for this assignment.

-For this assignment, we will assume that you are given a file with keys and associated weights.
+For this assignment, you are given a file with keys and associated weights.
+These weights describe how frequently the result is displayed, and will determine which you display.
 You will then read in the given information and suggest completions when the user types in a prefix.
 The original file will be sorted by the keys.
 When a query is given, you will find all the keys that start with the query, sort the matching terms by weight, and then report out the top entries.

-## Notes
+## Classes

-1. Familiarize yourself with the template files before starting to work on your assignment.
-Every class you write should either have an associated `JUnit` test file or have a `main` method that can be used to test that all the methods work correctly.
-Part of your grade on this assignment will be based on how complete your tests are.
+### `AutocompleteInterface`

+This class provides the interface for Autocomplete.
+You can use it to see the signature of the method.

+### `Term`

-2. Write a class `Term` to represent a pair of a `key` (represented as a `String`) and a `weight` (represented as a `long` – the frequencies can be large!).
+Write a class `Term` to represent a pair of a `key` (represented as a `String`) and a `weight` (represented as a `long` – the frequencies can be large!).
 The objects generated should be immutable (no changes allowed to the `key` or `weight` fields).